 General information about maple wood

-Due to its properties, maple wood is mainly used indoors.
+Due to its properties, maple wood is primarily used indoors.

-It is one of the most valuable woods.
-Sapwood and heartwood are usually very similar to each other - there are of course exceptions, as there are also trees that have a darker core (so-called heart maple).
+It is considered one of the most valuable hardwoods.
+Sapwood and heartwood are usually barely distinguishable from each other – exceptions exist, of course, as there are also trees that have a darker heartwood (so-called heart maple).

-Maple wood is usually yellowish white to white and is considered a medium-heavy wood due to its wood density.
+Maple wood is typically yellowish-white to white and is considered a medium-weight wood due to its density.

-Although it is one of the hardest types of wood, maple wood is elastic and tough.
-The surface of maple wood can be processed extremely well (e.g. turning ), polished, stained or colored.
+Although it is classified as a hardwood, maple wood is elastic and tough.
+The surface of maple wood is exceptionally easy to work (e.g., turning ), polish, stain, or dye.

-In my opinion, the only downside to maple wood is that when it is regularly exposed to sunlight, the wood gradually changes color from a light or white color to a yellowish one - but that's just how wood is - a natural material.
+The only downside to maple wood, in my opinion, is that with regular exposure to sunlight, the wood gradually changes color from a light or white hue to a yellowish tone – but that's just how wood is – a natural material.

 Use of maple wood

-Maple wood is mainly used in furniture making and interior design.
+Maple wood is primarily used in furniture making and interior design.

-Simple, calm grains, rare block grains as well as the “wild” grains of heartwood maple are used.
+Simple, calm grain patterns, rare figured grain patterns as well as the "wild" grain patterns of heartwood maple are used.

-Due to its favorable chemical properties, hardness and fine pores, maple is often used for the following areas in everyday life:
+Due to its favorable chemical properties, hardness and fine pores, maple is often used in everyday life for the following purposes:

 - Solid wood furniture & furniture veneers

-My conclusion & my opinion on maple & maple wood
+My conclusion and opinion on maple and maple wood

 For me, the maple is one of the most diverse and beautiful native deciduous trees.

-There are so many different leaf shapes and growth forms that sometimes you would hardly suspect that it is a maple tree.
+There are so many different leaf and growth forms that sometimes you could hardly guess it's a maple tree.

-I particularly like the impressive autumn colour of the foliage – whether red, yellow or orange – all leaf colours are represented here.
+I particularly like the impressive autumn colors of the foliage – whether red, yellow or orange – all leaf colors are represented here.

-I also like to use maple wood when turning .
-Some wood turners think that maple wood is too quiet or boring.
+I also really enjoy using maple wood for woodturning .
+Some woodturners consider maple wood to be too subdued or boring.

-However, I believe that this is exactly what makes the wood so charming.
-The smell of the wood when turning is also unique and gives off an unmistakable, sweet smell.
+However, I believe that this is precisely what makes the wood so charming.
+The smell of the wood when turned is also unique, spreading an unmistakable, sweetish aroma.

-I also find the rare grain of the flamed maple particularly beautiful.
+I also find the rare grain pattern of the curly maple particularly beautiful.

-This anomaly in maple wood only occurs in around 3% of cases and is not actually visible on the outside of the tree.
-Therefore, it is only when the wood is cut open that you realize that the piece of wood is maple with a curly growth.
+This anomaly in maple wood occurs in only about 3% of trees and is not actually visible on the outside.
+Therefore, it is only when the wood is cut open that one discovers that the piece of wood is maple with curly grain.

-The wood shows shimmering or reflective “stripes” across the grain, which shimmer and shine depending on the incidence of light.
+The wood displays shimmering or reflective "stripes" across the grain, which shimmer and shine depending on the angle of the light.

 Well, are you curious?
 Then take a look at all the maple wood products in my online shop.